 Method 1.
 Enable or disable device administrators on Samsung Galaxy mobile

-If you are using the recent Samsung Galaxy models, such as Galaxy S6, S7, you can manage your device administrators and application installation privileges from Home screen >> Apps >> Settings >> Lock screen and security > > Other security settings >> Device administrators.
+If you are using a recent Samsung Galaxy model, you can manage your device administrators and application installation privileges following below steps.

 How to enable or disable device administrators on more Samsung phones?